IWGP United States Heavyweight Championship: Belt design

 The title belt was made red to distinguish it from the black IWGP Heavyweight Championship belt and the white IWGP Intercontinental Championship belt.
 It featured five plates; the American flag in the center plate with the words "UNITED STATES" imprinted over the flag, and "IWGP" imprinted on top and "CHAMPION" on the bottom.
-The first set side plates also featured the American flag with the words "UNITED STATES CHAMPION" imprinted over the flags, and the second set featured half the world globe on one and the other half on the other.
+The first set of side plates also featured the American flag with the words "UNITED STATES CHAMPION" imprinted over the flags, and the second set featured half the world globe on one and the other half on the other.

-When Will Ospreay rebranded the title as the "IWGP United Kingdom Heavyweight Championship", he debuted a custom belt that was essentially the same design and still on red leather (albeit a shade darker), but with the U.S. flags replaced with Union Jack flags in the center and side plates, and replacing all the "UNITED STATES" imprinted words with "UNITED KINGDOM"; the second set of side plates retained the halves of the world globe.
+During Will Ospreay's second - and what would be the title's final ever - reign, he rebranded the title as the "IWGP United Kingdom Heavyweight Championship", and debuted a custom belt that was essentially the same design and still on red leather (albeit a different shade), but with the U.S. flags replaced with Union Jack flags in the center and side plates, and replacing all the "UNITED STATES" imprinted words with "UNITED KINGDOM"; the second set of side plates retained the halves of the world globe.
 Despite Ospreay's claim on the new name, the title was still listed under its United States name by NJPW.